ZekeSnider/Time-Server/README.md

 * menu.tmpl
 * time.tmpl

 The menu.tmpl is the main template file, and the other files are used as subtemplates.

+All cookie functionality has been refactored into checkUserCookie, setUserCookie logoutCookie, which manage login/logout and session management.

 The sync library is used to lock and unlock the internal UUID name map so that the map does not go out of sync between multiple requests at the same time.

 When the server stops, the server's internal map is deleted but the client's cookie still remains unless they logout before the server stops.
-This is because the cookies are set to expire in 180 days.
-Thus, if a user logs in, the server restarts, then the user tries to load the homepage it will display "Hello, ." because it cannot pull the name from the map anymore.
-This could be solved in a future iteration by implementing permanent user map storage.

-Errors are logged using seelog error logging.
-Regular requests or other traces are logged using debug logging.
-General inffo are logged using info log.

 ## Page List